adempiere/adempiere-all-services/README.md

 This might take some time, depending on your bandwith and the size of the restore file.
 ### Automatic Execution
 Alternative to **Manual Execution**.
-Recommendable when docker compose was run before.
+Recommendable when docker compose was run manually before.

+##### 1 Execute With One Script
 Execute script `start-all.sh`:
 ```Shell
 ./start-all.sh